Small actions matter.

 - Garden waste may be composted in a non-insulated composter or in a well-maintained clamp or frame.

-- If kitchen waste is treated using the bokashi process, the emptying interval of the waste container may be extended when the semi-finished fermented bokashi is composted in a thermally insulated composter that has been protected from pests in a densely populated area.
+- If kitchen waste is treated using the bokashi process, the emptying interval of the waste container may be extended when the semi-finished fermented bokashi is composted in a composter that has been protected from pests in a densely populated area.

 - The composter must be located, constructed and maintained so that its use does not pose a threat to or harm people’s health or the environment.